QuantEcon/lecture-python.myst/lectures/ge_arrow.md

 First, we create a Python class to compute  the objects that comprise a competitive equilibrium with sequential trading of one-period Arrow securities.

-In addition to  handly infinite-horizon economies, the code is set up to handle finite-horizon economies indexed by horizon $T$.
+In addition to infinite-horizon economies, the code is set up to handle finite-horizon economies indexed by horizon $T$.

-We'll study some finite horizon economies after we look at some infinite-horizon economies.
+We'll study examples of  finite horizon economies after we first  look at  some infinite-horizon economies.

 ```{code-cell} ipython3
 class RecurCompetitive: